TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG_PART_2.md

 * we have to decide if we want to publish also the nonsuitable documents.
 * what metadata to keep? minimal setup: `label` and `text`, e.g. primary_level_2 and joined paragraphs.
 * I feel there isn't much use in keeping the `paragraphs` structure as is.
 I suggest we deduplicate paragraphs and join them with the standard `<p/>` tag.

+# Addendum 2021-12-01T13:37:29

+CLARIN repo has README.txt, although it is actually a .md file.
+Can this be changed?